This manual covers the installation and operation of Gradle Enterprise into an existing Kubernetes cluster.

 Gradle Enterprise supports individual user login and access control.
 User accounts and permissions can be created and managed locally in Gradle Enterprise, or can be sourced from an LDAP service, including Active Directory, or a SAML 2.0 identity provider.
 For more details on creating users or setting up an LDAP or SAML 2.0 identity provider, refer to the Gradle Enterprise administration manual.

 Select the “Secure Gradle Enterprise” option.
-An initialization key will now be visible and is required in a subsequent step.
+An initialization key will now be visible, which is required in a subsequent step.

 Continue with the installation as described above.